Stafford Northcote, 1st Earl of Iddesleigh: Other public positions

 Northcote was elected a Fellow of the Royal Society in 1875 and Lord Rector of Edinburgh University in 1883, in which capacity he addressed the students on the subject of "Desultory Reading".
 From 1886 to 1887 he was also Lord Lieutenant of Devon.
 He was not a prolific or notable writer, but amongst his works were Twenty Years of Financial Policy (1862), a valuable study of Gladstonian finance, and Lectures and Essays (1887).
 His Life by Andrew Lang appeared in 1890.
 Northcote was appointed a CB in 1851 and a GCB in 1880 and was sworn of the Privy Council in 1866.

 He was one of only two people to hold the office of First Lord of the Treasury without ever being Prime Minister.

 Family and personal life

 Northcote married Cecilia Frances Farrer (died 1910), daughter of Thomas Farrer and sister of Thomas Farrer, 1st Baron Farrer, in 1843.
 They had seven sons and three daughters.
+His eldest son, Walter, 2nd Earl of Iddesleigh, was a member of the House of Lords.
 His second son, Henry, 1st Baron Northcote, was Governor-General of Australia.
 Another son, Amyas, later became known as a writer of ghost stories.

 In the aftermath of the British Expedition to Abyssinia, Northcote built up a small but prestigious collection of Ethiopian artefacts that is now in the British Museum.

 The 1881 Census shows him living next door to Lord Randolph Churchill MP and family, at 30 St James Place, Westminster.

+Legacy

+The New Zealand suburbs of Northcote in Auckland, and Northcote in Christchurch are named after Northcote.
+As is the administrative headquarters of Exeter University, Northcote House.

+The unincorporated community of Northcote, Minnesota was named for him.
+Northcote Road in Battersea, London seems to also have been named after him.